sontek/cloud-custodian-challenge/README.md

 enabled server side encryption*
 - *Write a cloud custodian policy that prevents using AES256 (i.e require aws:kms)
 enabled server side encryption*

+# Challenge 3 - Kubernetes
+Kubernetes is effectively a cloud of its own and so you'll want the same type of governance on it that you would in AWS or Terraform.
+We've provided a `kubernetes` folder with a set of resources you can install in your cluster so we can start governing them.

+## GOAL
+- *write a cloud custodian policy that requires resource requests limits on pods*
+- *write a cloud custodian policy that requires `app.kubernetes.io/managed-by` label on pods*

+# Challenge 3 - Kubernetes Admission Controller
+The previous challenge identified resources that were in violation *after* they were deployed to the cluster.
+Ideally we want to stop the resources *before* they ge deployed.
+To do this we are going to enable the `c7n-kube` admission controller on our cluster.